w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 title: Fishing Creatures
 description: Learn about the different creatures you can capture while fishing.
 published: true
-date: 2023-11-24T03:35:14.262Z
+date: 2023-11-24T04:22:13.407Z
 tags: fish, kraken, legendary fish, fishing, creatures, bosses, leviathan, charybdis, turtle god, cod, salmon, red arowana, golden dorado, shrimp, catfish, crayfish, jormungandr, piranha, mahi mahi, marlin, electric eel, rainbow bass, pufferfish, barracuda, tuna, swordfish, squid, giant squid, guppy, koi, flying fish, goldfish, vodyanoy, spectral fish, skeleton fish, ghost fish, zombie fish
 editor: markdown
 dateCreated: 2023-11-05T01:00:21.258Z
 ---

 # Fishing Creatures
-There are a variety of creatures you can catch while fishing
+There are a variety of creatures you can catch while fishing:

 - <a href="/Items/Fishing/Creatures#Bosses" target="_blank">Bosses</a>
 - <a href="/Items/Fishing/Creatures#Freshwater" target="_blank">Freshwater Creatures</a>
 - <a href="/Items/Fishing/Creatures#Saltwater" target="_blank">Saltwater Creatures</a>
 - <a href="/Items/Fishing/Creatures#ByLocation" target="_blank">Sorted by Location</a>

+Some creatures also qualify as "event fish".
+Event fish are creatures that are only available because of a special event, such as creatures that are exclusive to Crypt Keeper's Pond or the Turkey Fish from Thanksgiving.
+Event fish give more xp and coins/tokens when sold, so they can be useful to catch if you want to advance in the season pass faster.

 ## Bosses {: #Bosses}
 Before you can capture a boss at a location, you first have to capture one of each other type of fish that is possible at that location.
 Once your location page in /fish guide has every non-boss filled in, then it will be possible to capture a boss.